|Friday, March 18, 2022|

-Bison Hacks is open to Howard University students and anyone who is 18 years or older (we will be checking ID) and is currently enrolled in college or university with a valid student ID.
-International students are invited to apply and attend, but we cannot guarantee full travel reimbursement.
+Bison Hacks is open to Howard University students and anyone who is 18 years or older (we will be checking ID) and is currently enrolled in a 4 year college or university (undergraduate program) with a valid student ID.

 Due to the location we are only allowed to have attendees who have registered for the hackathon.
 Therefore, if you are interested attending this event please register at this link.

 There can be a maximum of 5 students for a team.